 Sage Advice From Bartenders

-Brian McCullough, the master bartender who recently left Standard Pour dispenses a recipe for a cure:
+Brian McCullough, the master bartender of Spec’s dispenses a recipe for a cure:

 Water while you are drinking, of course.
 But you might like this concoction.
 Add a banana, whole egg, ginger juice, blackstrap rum, orange juice, coconut water and cream, a dash of cayenne all blended with ice.
 Top this with nutmeg and Angostura bitters.
 Your hangover will be gone!

-Eddie “Lucky” Campbell, owner of Parliament, tells us his ideas on how to prevent or cure the nasty hangover.
+Eddie “Lucky” Campbell, owner of Parliament and Standard Pour, tells us his ideas on how to prevent or cure the nasty hangover.

 There is no prevention.
 My cure is one greasy cheeseburger, one coffee with seven sugars, one diet coke with thirty-three dashes of Angostura bitters.

 Also note that Lucky does not drink, but there is a bit of booze (44% ethanol) in those bitters, so there’s that.